buildit/twig-infrastructure/README.md

     (one each for integration, staging, and production)
 ```

-Into each VPC a number of EC2 instances is allocated:
- - a configurable number of instances to comprise the EC2 Container Service (ECS) cluster
- - a single EC2 instance running CouchDb (launched from a custom AMI)

 ### Compute Layer
 The "compute layer" in this rig is an ECS Cluster.
 ECS allows you to deploy arbitrary code in Docker images,
 and ECS handles the allocation of containers to run the images (a process known as "scheduling").